 Upholding Administrative Fairness in B.C.: Annual Report 2016-2017

-Victoria - B.C.’s Ombudsperson Jay Chalke released his 2016-2017 Annual Report today.
+B.C.’s Ombudsperson Jay Chalke released his 2016-2017 Annual Report November 7, 2017.
 The Report details a year’s work upholding administrative fairness across B.C.’s more than 2,800 provincial and local public authorities.

 “We helped thousands of people across B.C. last year in many ways, from providing referral information and proposing early resolutions to conducting independent investigations into the fairness of provincial authorities and ministries as well as local government bodies,” said Chalke.